 Prior to joining the firm, Mariah was member and co-chair of the Higher Education Industry team at a national law firm.
 Before that, she served as deputy attorney general in the Civil Litigation Section of the Pennsylvania Attorney General’s Office.
 During that time she represented the members of the State System of Higher Education located in the Western District of Pennsylvania in all aspects of employment law defense for more than four years.
 This work involved the full panoply of employment law claims – age discrimination, race discrimination, disability discrimination, sexual harassment, etc. – including obtaining a successful defense verdict, as solo counsel, in a trial defending a university in an age and disability discrimination case.
 During her tenure in the Attorney General’s Office, Mariah also handled more than 175 federal and state court cases on behalf of commonwealth agencies in employment law and constitutional civil rights matters involving Title VII, Title IX, ADA, Rehab Act, ADEA, PHRA, federal and state Whistle Blower acts and § 1983.
 She obtained defense verdicts as single-chair trial counsel in multiple federal and state jury and bench trials and acted as co-counsel in complex Title IX litigation.

-Mariah has achieved an AV Preeminent distinction from Martindale-Hubble’s Peer Review Ratings and was honored by her peers and selected to be on the 2013-2018 Pennsylvania Super Lawyers Rising Stars list.
-She was also selected for inclusion in The Best Lawyers in America 2018 list for Labor and Employment.
+Mariah has achieved an AV Preeminent distinction from Martindale-Hubble’s Peer Review Ratings and was honored by her peers and selected to be on the 2013-2020 Pennsylvania Super Lawyers Rising Stars list.
+Since 2018, she has been selected for inclusion in The Best Lawyers in America for Labor and Employment.
 In 2014, Mariah became the youngest attorney ever selected for admission into the Academy of Trial Lawyers of Allegheny County.

 Mariah earned her undergraduate degree from Duquesne University and her law degree from Duquesne University School of Law.
 While in law school, Mariah was a contributor to the Duquesne Law Criminal Procedure Journal, research assistant to professor Bruce A. Antkowiak, a participant in Trial Advocacy Competitions and student manager of the Criminal Law Clinic.
 She went on to earn her Masters in Criminology from Indiana University of Pennsylvania.